Power of Attorney in Fort Myers

 What Is a Power of Attorney?

-A power of attorney is a legal document that grants another person the legal authority to act on your behalf.
+A power of attorney is a legal document that grants another person the authority to act on your behalf.
 There are two types of powers of attorney: durable and general.
-A general power of attorney can be revoked at any time, while a durable power of attorney remains in effect even if you become incapacitated.
+A general power of attorney can be revoked at any time, while a durable power of attorney remains effective even if you become incapacitated.
+Understanding these options is crucial for anyone considering estate planning.

 A durable power of attorney is recommended for the following reasons: